Lúthien and Beren: Celegorm, Curufin and the dance of Lúthien before Morgoth

 Beren pleaded with Lúthien to return to her father, but she refused.
 As they were about to embrace, Celegorm and Curufin appeared, exiled because of Lúthien's escape from Nargothrond.
 Seeking revenge, they fought Beren, and Huan again fought on Lúthien's side.
 Beren defeated them, but spared their lives at Lúthien's request.
 Beren stole one of their horses, and the couple fled.
 As she slept, he went to Angband to get the Silmaril.

-Lúthien and Huan disguised themselves as Morgoth's vampire Thuringwethil and the werewolf Draugluin.
+Lúthien and Huan disguised themselves as Mairon's vampire Thuringwethil and the werewolf Draugluin.
 She found Beren and they reached the throne of Morgoth, but he saw through Lúthien's disguise.
 She declared herself and offered to sing for Morgoth.
 Filled with an evil lust, he accepted, but she put him and his entire court into a deep sleep.
 She awakened Beren, and he cut a Silmaril from Morgoth's crown.
 As he tried for another Silmaril, his blade snapped, striking Morgoth's cheek.
 Lúthien and Beren fled to the gates, where the werewolf Carcharoth attacked them.
 Beren thrust the Silmaril into its face, but it bit off Beren's hand, swallowing it and the Silmaril.
 Lúthien sucked out the venom, and with her failing power tried to restore Beren.
 Huan summoned the Eagles of Manwë, who carried them to Doriath.